 Save on top Sydney attractions

 Consider purchasing a Sydney Flexi Attractions Pass for your visit.
 You’ll save up to 40% on many of the top attractions and things to do listed in this Sydney travel guide.
 Choose from three or five attraction passes.
 Passes are valid for three months from the date of issue.

-Planning a visit to Sydney’s fabulous Luna Park?
-Pre-purchase your unlimited rides pass and jump the entry queue.
+If you are planning to visit fabulous Luna Park on the harbour foreshore, pre-purchase your unlimited rides pass and jump the entry queue.

 Sydney has a thriving arts and cultural scene that rivals the best in the world.